sysgears/apollo-universal-starter-kit/docs/deployment.md

 config.options.defines.__WEBSITE_URL__ = '"http://domain-example.com"';
 ```

-8. If you have to configurable some other modules such as `Stripe module`, please do them on this step.
+8. Configure other Apollo Starter Kit modules such as [the Stripe module] if necessary.

 9. Commit your changes and run (use the name of your application instead of `application-name` in the link above):